Kentico/Mvc/.github/ISSUE_TEMPLATE/feature_request.md

 ### Proposed solution

-An ideal solution of the above problems.
+An ideal solution for the above problems.

 ### Additional context